meta-introspector/pyrossh-rust-embed-mirror/README.md

 ### `compression`

 Compress each file when embedding into the binary.
-Compression is done via [`include-flate`].
+Compression is done via [include-flate](https://crates.io/crates/include-flate).

 ### `include-exclude`
 Filter files to be embedded with multiple `#[include = "*.txt"]` and `#[exclude = "*.jpg"]` attributes.
-Matching is done on relative file paths, via [`globset`].
+Matching is done on relative file paths, via [globset](https://crates.io/crates/globset).
 `exclude` attributes have higher priority than `include` attributes.
 Example: